home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 2 copy the exact and complete response

-3 paste that in an (online) yaml-json converter and copy result
+3 paste that in an (online) Yaml-JSON converter and copy result

 4 paste that result in `/developer-tools/template` inside a setter: